4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 **##XYZ_Unit=** The unit used to represent XYZ locations or distances.
 Note: use micron to avoid problem with special, Greek symbols.
 Other allowed values *should* be drawn from SI units of `Length <https://en.wikipedia.org/wiki/SI_base_unit>`_.
 Examples: 'nm', 'micron' 'mm' etc.

-.. note:: Other units related header lines are also *conditionally required* for all other :ref:`table-reference-label` in case relevant metrics are reported (e.g., the ``##Time_Unit=`` field is required if a time measure is reported).
+.. note:: Other units related header lines are also *conditionally required* for all other :ref:`BAS-table-reference-label` and :ref:`VOL-table-reference-label` that are included in the deposition in case relevant metrics are reported (e.g., the ``##Time_Unit=`` field is required if a time measure is reported).

 :ref:`core`, :ref:`demultiplexing`, :ref:`rna`, :ref:`quality` and :ref:`rna_quality` tables
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""